When I tell someone that the art and practice of Tattooing first originated in Polynesia and Hawai’i, people do not believe me.

 - Get up early, takes his tools to the beach to wake them up with pikai or a saltwater bath.

-- Prays under his breath during the kākau and after when he puts the tools to rest.
+- He prays under his breath during the kākau and after when he puts the tools to rest.

 The unexpected part?
 Doing the kākau by hand is usually twice as fast as using the machine!
 For example, Nunes recounted he has completed a hip to ankle tattoo in 45 minutes.

-Some tattoos, according to legend, can protect you out in the real world.
+According to legend, some tattoos can protect you in the real world.
 Publisher Lorin Thurston, in 1923, told of seeing a woman with a row of triangular dots around her ankle.
 She told him it was a charm to protect her against sharks.

-This story comes by way of a Hawaiian legend that tells of a woman bitten by her ‘aumakua – a shark.
+This story comes from a Hawaiian legend about a woman bitten by her ‘aumakua – a shark.
 (The ‘aumakua is a spirit creature who is supposed to protect us!).
 The woman cried out to the shark that he was supposed to protect her.
 The shark let her go and replied, I will not make that mistake again, for I will see the marks on your ankle.

-Of course, it can’t hurt to have that row of triangular dots around your ankle when you go swimming in the ocean!
+Of course, having that row of triangular dots around your ankle can’t hurt when you swim in the ocean!

 Written by Peter D. Black